(EVEN MORE!) Freebies for Your School Library on Teachers Pay Teachers!

 When your students are learning about reference materials, try this ABC Research resource by The Library Patch!

-And Linda the Librarian’s Hunting for Information is another cute resource that your kids can use to practice using books from the reference section!
+And Sunny Side of Reading’s Hunting for Information is another cute resource that your kids can use to practice using books from the reference section!

 Taking Care of Books